Food Hygiene Awareness

 Natasha’s Law, which came into force on 1 October 2021, requires that all food prepacked for direct sale, meaning food packaged on the premises where it is sold, carries full ingredient and allergen labelling.
 This applies to sandwiches, baked goods, salads, and any other food prepared and packaged at the point of sale.
 Staff need to understand what this means for their setting and how to communicate allergen information accurately.
 This course covers Natasha’s Law and allergen communication requirements in practical detail.

-What are the 14 major allergens?
+What are the 14 major allergens under UK food law?

-The 14 major allergens listed under UK food law are: celery, cereals containing gluten, crustaceans, eggs, fish, lupin, milk, molluscs, mustard, peanuts, sesame, soybeans, sulphur dioxide and sulphites, and tree nuts.
-Food businesses must be able to identify which of these are present in their food and communicate that information clearly and accurately to customers.
-This course covers allergen awareness as a core element, not an afterthought.
+The 14 major allergens are: celery, cereals containing gluten, crustaceans, eggs, fish, lupin, milk, molluscs, mustard, peanuts, sesame, soybeans, sulphur dioxide and sulphites, and tree nuts.
+Food businesses must be able to identify which of these are present in their food and communicate that information clearly and accurately.
+A customer with a severe allergy who is given inaccurate information can suffer anaphylaxis.
+If someone has an anaphylactic reaction, call 999 immediately.
+We deliver this training across Greater Manchester, the wider North West, and nationally.

 Related Courses